phospr/quantity/README.md

 #### Creating Quantities

-Quantities can be created in any ofe the following ways.
+Quantities can be created in any of the following ways.
 These three examples are equivalent:

 ```php
 $weight = new Weight(new Amount(10), new Uom('LB'));